Mershab99/CSI4103FinalProject/presentation/Part2.md

 #     μ_i = mean of log returns of stock i,
 #     μ_j = mean of log returns of stock j,
 #     n = number of observations.
-# This matrix is used in PCA to identify interdependencies between stocks.
 cov_matrix = centered_log_returns.cov()
 ```
 ---